rubberduck-vba/Rubberduck3/Shared/Rubberduck.SettingsProvider/README.md

 The control itself should have `Background="{DynamicResource ThemeBackgroundColorBrush}"`, and then inside the border is a `DockPanel` with a `FlatToggleButton` docked at the right, a `Label` with `Style="{DynamicResource FormTitleLabelStyle}"` and a `TextBlock` content (for wrapping) with the setting's `Name` (localized string).
 Then a `ScrollViewer` also docked at the top, with a `<Label Style="{DynamicResource FormLabelStyle}"` label and a `TextBlock` content (for wrapping) binding to the `Description` string.

-The rest completely depends on how the data type is to be represented.
+The rest completely depends on how the data type is to be represented... aaaand that makes a very good case for extracting the common parts into a user control with a content presenter - with which the only thing to worry about would be the input controls and the value binding.